Log Dynamic Control Plugin

 Plugin Overview

-The log_control_plugin registers an RPC based on protobuf protocol definitions, providing runtime management interfaces for Log.
-Note that log_control_plugin does not provide any communication backend, so this plugin is typically used in combination with RPC backends from other communication plugins, such as the HTTP RPC backend in net_plugin.
+The log_control_plugin registers an RPC based on a protobuf-defined protocol, providing runtime management interfaces for Log.
+Note that the log_control_plugin does not provide any communication backend, so this plugin generally needs to be used together with the RPC backend of other communication plugins, such as the http RPC backend in net_plugin.

 The plugin configuration items are as follows: